FrancisEgan/TodoApp/README.md

 - `POST /todos` - Create a new todo
 - `PUT /todos/{id}` - Update a todo
 - `DELETE /todos/{id}` - Delete a todo (soft delete)

+## Design Decisions
+- App is small with few endpoints, so minimal api is used.
+If the app was expanded, controllers could be used - potentially with a tool like MediatR.
+- In-memory database is used.
+Easy for showcasing the app, and nice that it resets when you restart the dev server.
+- The API has an in-memory caching layer for todos.
+It caches todos using a cache key on user id.
+- The API uses JWT token authentication.
+This secures our Todo endpoints and prevents users from accessing Todos that do not belong to them.
+- When we DELETE Todos, they are marked as IsDeleted and they will no longer be returned in GET requests.
+They still live in the database though, so we preserve all of our data.
+- For the user signup, no matter what email you enter the message always says 'Please check your email inbox to verify your account.' this is important because it prevents user enumeration.
+- The frontend uses a mobile friendly design so it is usable on all devices.
+- The frontend uses sass with css modules for clean, isolated styling.